TNDC2002/PEproject/documents/report.md

 The user requirements of _SmashBruh_ are as follows:

-- **_Firt Time User Experience:_** _SmashBruh_ provides visitors latest movie that the system have to offer and other information of available movies and shows ath the moment so that the system keeps up with user's interest.
+- **_First Time User Experience:_** _SmashBruh_ provides visitors latest movie that the system have to offer and other information of available movies and shows ath the moment so that the system keeps up with user's interest.
 - **_Efficient Search and Filtering:_** Users require an efficient search functionality that allows them to search for specific titles, genres, actors, directors, or keywords.
 They also expect advanced filtering options to refine their search results based on criteria such as release year, ratings, and language.
 - **_Movie Information Based Recommendations:_** Users appreciate personalized recommendations based on their current accessed movies and shows.
 It could be based on names, genres, cast.
 - **_Ratings:_** Users value the ability to read and contribute to ratings.
 They want a platform that encourages user feedback, enabling them to make informed decisions and engage in discussions with other movie enthusiasts.